bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 When described in terms of mass and electromagnetism, of particles and forces, we can describe and predict the behaviour of stuff, but this cannot explain the cause of its behaviour.
 By definition, a subjective experience cannot be measured objectively, so how another system feels will be forever beyond empiricism's reach.
 This tautology cannot be escaped even if we invent technology to connect other systems to our brains, as a shared experience is no longer an entirely subjective one.
 Keeping this possibility in mind, we should consider that subjectivity itself is unlikely to be absolute, like all other things it's relative and unevenly distributed - a matter of perspective.

 Choices give some insight into the degree of preference or ignorance of a chooser, though how much of each are involved is anyone's guess.
 We could say that atoms on the surface of a gold bar are unaware of the call of the sky, or strongly prefer to stay where they are.
 Neutrinos could be said to be either fickle or free, with no way to know which.
+We could also frame that gives rise to dimensionality

-This somewhat absurd framing grants an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.
+These seemingly absurd framings do grant an insight: if stuff is and does as it feels, then in one sense or another it feels little about what it *doesn't* do.

 This "actions as interaction choices" stance also provides a useful framing for both quantum physics and information theory.
 Randomness and unknowableness are functionally equivalent, and we know that unknowableness exists; randomness itself does not survive the razor.
 These and entropy can be described as limits to possible awareness, as a minimum possible experiential distance from an observer.
 Both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
 And if forces themselves are preferences, then their carriers are decisions rather than particles.

 The more options a system can express, the less predictable it will be.
 So